KAMASDM/fortefolio/ALPHA_IMPORT_FIX.md

 ## Status
 🎉 **RESOLVED** - The application now builds and runs correctly without the `yl is not a function` error.

+## Deployment
+✅ Changes committed and pushed to GitHub (commit: 315a91f) ✅ Netlify will automatically rebuild and deploy the fixed version ⏳ Wait 2-3 minutes for Netlify to complete the build and deployment

+## Verification Steps
+1. Wait for Netlify build to complete (check your Netlify dashboard)
+2. Clear browser cache (Cmd+Shift+R on Mac, Ctrl+Shift+R on Windows)
+3. Visit your production site
+4. Open browser console and verify no errors
+5. Test the "Create New Resume" dialog

 ## Date Fixed
 October 14, 2025